You can teach phonics faster

 Note: this system is not applicable to learning a foreign language, nor is it suitable for the child who is already steeped in Spanish or Hebrew as a second language, for example, where the auditory part has to be built up from scratch, too!
 It would only apply to a child who is learning to read in his own native tongue.

-For more information and to order, see the product page for the new expanded Teach Phonics Faster course.
+For more information and to order, see the product page for the new Fast Phonics course.